benjamindehli/EDB-Orgel/README.md

 |:--:|
 |Controls for the velocity sensitivity in the modulation tab|

-- Velocity sensitivity (VEL): Determines whether the velocity should affect the volume of the drawbar
+- VEL (velocity sensitivity): Determines whether the velocity should affect the volume of the drawbar

 ### Filters